Make Your Move Into a Career That Matters

-The Exercise Science program offers both undergraduate (B.S.) and graduate (M.S.) degree programs.
-Each program has been uniquely developed to fully immerse students within the field by utilizing state-of-the-art facilities, an engaged and dedicated full-time faculty with a range of research interests, and by providing a wide-breadth of clinical and community experiences.
+Sacred Heart’s Exercise Science programs fully immerse students in the field through state-of-the-art facilities, an engaged faculty with a wide range of research interests, and a variety of clinical and community experiences.

 Students can pursue study of exercise science through a variety of programs:

 Get moving.
 Learn more about Sacred Heart’s Exercise Science programs today.

 A Campus Welcome for Shane Finn and American Ultra